 OUIGO has a huge marketing claim saying they offer high-speed affordable train tickets starting from 9 Euros, but how true is that?
 Well, if you actually want to get those cheap tickets you have to book quite far in advance- I am talking about three, four months in advance.
 If you want to book only a couple of weeks in advance you might get lucky and get a ticket for 15 or 19 Euros.
 Personally, I have not been able to get those really cheap tickets, simply because I do not plan that far in advance.
 But I have paid 19 Euros for a ticket, which I still find very affordable!

 How comfortable is travelling by OUIGO?

 In my opinion, the trains are quite comfortable.
-Since train rides do not usually take long I did not feel like their are less comfortable than other trains.
-The only thing I missed were reclining seats, and I had the feeling that there was less space than in RENFE trains, but that did not bother me.
+Since train rides do not usually take long I did not feel like there are less comfortable than other trains.
+The only thing I missed was reclining seats, and I had the feeling that there was less space than in RENFE trains, but that did not bother me.
 In total, I am really happy that we finally have affordable trains here in Spain!